MetPX/sarracenia/doc/Dev.rst

 Testing
 ~~~~~~~

-Before releasing, as a Quality Assurance measure one should run all available self-tests.
+Before commiting code to the master branch, as a Quality Assurance measure one should run all available self-tests.
 It is assumed that the specific changes in the code have already been unit
 tested.
 Please add self-tests as appropriate to this process to reflect the new ones.